catkitchen721/l33t-programming-language-typesetter/README.md

 	... etc
 ```
-## The l33t code is now translated to a easy-looking pattern.
+## The l33t code is now translated to a easy-to-see pattern.